 We hiked to Salto del Angel and Santuario de los Guácharos and passed many other waterfalls on the hike back to town.
 The whole excursion took about 10 hours, but we stopped a lot, took a dip into every lake (of freezing cold water) and even took a nap.

 Day 3: Lounge

 After a day of adventuring, you’ve earned a day to take it easy.
 Do as the locals do and just hang out at the plaza.
-Or go for another hike (to the Christ monument?) if you’re feeling up to it.
+Or go for another hike (perhaps, the Christ monument) if you’re feeling up for it.
 This would also be a good time to go on a coffee tour or to one of the local museums or art galleries.

 There are buses from Medellin, Salento & more.
 We took a chiva, an open-air bus used to navigate narrow country roads, from Jerico and had the time of our lives.
 We’ve heard the bus from Salento is a nightmare, so you might want to stop in Manizales for a few days if you’re coming from that direction.
 The bus to and from Medellin should be perfectly fine.
 Figure out where you want to go before and after, and ask your hostel/hotel for recommendations.

 We stayed at Sgt Peppers Hostel, and it was wonderful!
 They have both dorm and private rooms that are decently priced and a spacious, light-filled common area where you can meet other travelers and exchange tips and stories.
 Their staff is amazing, and so very friendly and knowledgeable.

 Where to Eat in Jardin